r95222023/n_puzzle_solver/README.md

 # n-puzzle solver
-Use Breadth-first search algorithm or Iterative deepening depth-first search to find the solution of an n-puzzle games.
+Use different search algorithm to solve the n-puzzle (8-, 15-puzzle etc...) games.

 - **Source code:** https://github.com/r95222023/n_puzzle_solver

 It provides:

-- a brute force Breadth-first search algorithm for n-puzzle games (8-puzzle, 15-puzzle etc)
+- Breadth-first search
-- Iterative deepening depth-first search which saves memory
+- Iterative deepening depth-first search
-- solvable check
+- A* search with Manhattan Distance and Misplacement Tiles heuristic functions
+- Command line interface that allows user to play the n puzzle game and solve the puzzle with different search algorithm

 Usage:
-For Python, simply import from the file and initialize the class with a history or an empty dict.
-Then run engage method to compute.
+Import the NPuzzle class and use solve method.
+For example,

     from NPuzzle import NPuzzle
-    fifteen_puzzle = NPuzzle().iddfs # for Breadth-first serch use NPuzzle().bfs
+    from HeuristicFunction import ManhattanDistance, MisplacementTiles

-    fifteen_puzzle.engage([1, 0, 2, 4, 5, 7, 3, 8, 9, 6, 11, 12, 13, 10, 14, 15])
+    puzzle = [1, 0, 2, 4, 5, 7, 3, 8, 9, 6, 11, 12, 13, 10, 14, 15]
+    n_puzzle = NPuzzle()

+    # for A* Search
+    bfs = n_puzzle.AStar(ManhattanDistance())
+    bfs.solve(puzzle)

+    # for Iterative Deepening Depth-First Search
+    iddfs = n_puzzle.Iddfs()
+    iddfs.solve(puzzle)

+    # for Breadth-First Search
+    bfs = n_puzzle.Bfs()
+    bfs.solve(puzzle)

+To play the n-puzzle game, simply run

+    python play.py

-tests can then be run after installation of Python with:
+Tests can be run with:

     python run.py